 For all his humility, sometimes it seemed that everyone either knew him or knew of him.
-When I was growing up, I remember that no one spoke of him without a hushed sense of reverence and awe.
-Cayetano Huesca helped many people, among them a struggling young doctor, José Felipe FRANCO.
-Cayetano welcomed him as one of his own family, feeding him and helping him establish a small practice in Tierra Blanca.
+When I was growing up, I remember that no one spoke of my abuelito without a hushed sense of reverence and awe.
+Cayetano Huesca helped many people, among them a struggling young medical student, José Felipe Franco.
+Cayetano saw potential in him to become a good doctor, and he welcomed him as one of his own family, feeding him for free and eventually helping him establish a small practice in Tierra Blanca.

 Many years after his father’s death, my own father visited a friend at the railroad workers’ union hall in Mexico City.
 Recognizing his name, the receptionist asked him if he was the son of Cayetano Huesca.
 When my astonished father answered in the affirmative, the excited clerk led my father to a large hall, where he found his father’s name engraved on a plaque honoring the work he had done to defend the union.

-Cayetano Huesca’s legacy of devotion, fairness, loyalty and hard work live on today through his children, his grandchildren, and his great-grandchildren, who surely have honored his memory by living lives of integrity, generosity, and charity.
+Cayetano Huesca’s legacy of devotion, fairness, loyalty, and hard work lives on today through his children, his grandchildren, and his great-grandchildren, who surely have honored his memory by living lives of integrity, generosity, and charity.